Flooristics, LLC

 It may seem like any old vacuum will work on just about any carpet.
 While this is true, there are some machines that are better on certain types of carpet.

-Not only is carpet beautiful and long-lasting, it is affordable.
+Not only is carpet beautiful and long-lasting, but it is affordable.
 When carpet is being installed, it’s common to have lots of questions about how to care for it and what to do to keep it looking as good as it does when it was first installed.
-Vacuuming regularly is the number one best way to preserve a carpet’s looks and keep it clean.
+Vacuuming regularly is the number one best way to preserve a carpet’s look and keep it clean.

 It’s important to educate owners about the proper way to care for their new carpet.
 After all, there are many things for them to consider as far as using the right vacuum cleaner.
 With enough information about which vacuum is best for their carpet, they will be able to make the right decision and keep the carpet looking its best.